thbitzer/grid-based_movement/README.md

 To make this a bit smoother, a queue was introduced to hold the exact sequence in which the arrow keys have been pressed.
 If a key was released, it is removed from its current position and the other (still pressed) keys will move up if required.
 This gives a pretty satisfying gaming experience for all keyboard artists.

 The whole queue handling is implemented in 4 scripts (name keyb_buffer_*) which are called from the player object.

+## Collision Detection

+The player object stops when the target grid position is already occupied by a solid object.
+To make this work, the object representing the obstacle needs to be flagged as "solid" in the object properties.